followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/6 Pivot Grid Cell/expanded.md

 ===========================================================================

 <!--shortDescription-->
-Contains the boolean value indicating whether or not the cell is in an expanded state.
+Indicates whether the cell is expanded.
+Available for row or data area cells only.
 <!--/shortDescription-->

 <!--fullDescription-->